-Students sit in a circle, one student then stand up and goes to another student and asks a question, for example: “What’s your most annoying habit?”
+Students sit in a circle.
+One student then stands up and goes to another student and asks a question, for example: “What’s your most annoying habit?”
 The student addressed may not answer, but the person to their left must answer for them.
-Student take turns in asking questions.
+Students take turns in asking questions.
 This is a really fun activity because the students use their imagination to ask fun questions and come up with creative answers.

 Put the students into groups.
-Each group has to create some kind of movement or special rule for their group, for example: Before you can answer you have to touch your chin, or you have to sit a specific way, or you have to make a noise at some point.
-Make the special rule for each group is applied.
-As the teacher, make sure what their rules are not too difficult and is fun.
-Then one person from each group has to visit another group; they have a conversation; the students chat to each other.
+Each group has to create some kind of movement or special rule for their group, for example, before you can answer you have to touch your chin, or you have to sit a specific way, or you have to make a noise at some point.
+Make a special rule for each group to apply, but make sure their rules are not too difficult and are fun.
+One person from each group then has to visit another group and have a conversation, asking them questions.
 After a couple of minutes, each group’s spy moves to the next group and then the next.
-Finally, each spy returns to their team and shares the information they talk about it.
+Finally, each spy returns to their team and shares information about what they have observed in the other groups.
 The teacher checks if each group has figured out what the other group’s special rule was.

 This is an interesting activity because it’s all up to the students what rules they make; what they talk about and if they can keep it from the spy within their conversation.
-For small classes you can use a variation where students take turns to go outside and then has to try and figure out what the new special rule is when they return.
+For small classes, you can use a variation where students take turns to go outside and then have to figure out what the new special rule is when they return.

 Who’s the leader?

 One (or two) student leaves the class to play the role of detective.
 The class has to decide who’s the leader.
 When the detective student comes back into the class, he or she has to ask the class some questions to guess who the leader is.
 The class secretly imitates the moves that the leader makes.
-For example, if the leader sits like this everybody else has to copy the leader, but they have to try and keep it secret.
-The detective has to try and guess who the leader is.
+For example, if the leader sits in a particular way, everybody else has to copy the leader, but they have to do so discreetly.
+The detective has to guess who the leader is.

 This is an easy but fun game.
 If the class has many students, you can put them into groups and have a detective for each group simultaneously.

 Sometimes students struggle to use the right prepositions when giving instructions.
-Playing crazy cubes helps them practice prepositions.
-Write down some words, for example: Write on Cube 1: book, pen, backpack, eraser, marker and paper.
-Then on Cube 2 you can write some places: the floor, the teacher’s desk, chair, a friend’s desk, the dustbin, or the door.
+Playing Crazy Cubes helps them practice prepositions.
+Write some words, for example, write on Cube 1: book, pen, backpack, eraser, marker, and paper.
+Then, on Cube 2, write some places: the floor, the teacher’s desk, chair, a friend’s desk, the dustbin, or the door.
 Students then line up; you can even split them into teams if you want to make it more competitive.

-One student then has to throw the dice twice and give instructions for their partner depending on the rolled numbers.
-For example, if they threw a one and a four, they have to tell their partner place your book on your friend’s desk; and then when they throw it again, place your pencil next to the chair.
+One student then has to throw the dice twice and give instructions to the partner, depending on the rolled numbers.
+For example, if they threw a one and a four, they have to tell their partner to place a book on the desk; and then when they throw it again, place a schoolbag next to the chair.
 It’s even more fun for the students if you place them in teams and they have to compete with each other to complete all the activities and finish first.

 The Perfect World

-Place students into groups or with a partner then they have to discuss and then create their perfect world.
+Place students into groups or with a partner.
+They then have to discuss and imagine their perfect world.
 It could include world peace; everyone gets a free pizza every week; there is no school and everyone can play the whole day.
 It is up to the pair or the group what they think their perfect world is.
-Once they’re done, they have to present their perfect world to the class and then the class votes on who has the perfect world.
+Once they’re done, they have to present their perfect world to the class, and then the class votes on who has the perfect world.

 Questions board game

-I found this free board game on Talktastic with many different topics.
-Put the students into pairs or into groups and then they have to throw a dice and try and make it all around the board game.
+Talktastic has a free board game with many topics.
+Put the students into pairs or into groups.
+They have to throw a dice and try to make it all around the board game.
 They also have to practice asking questions.
-Many teachers have some issues with students struggling to ask questions (using why, who, what, when, where and how / have you).
+Many teachers have some issues with students struggling to ask questions (using why, who, what, when, where, and how / have you).
 So, this board game can really help students practice asking questions.
-For example, if they land on a topic like teacher, you can ask: “Who is your teacher, why do you like that teacher, when do you see that teacher, where is that teacher’s class, how long have you known that teacher?”
+For example, if they land on a topic like ‘math teacher,’ you can ask: “Who is your math teacher?
+Why do you like that teacher?
+When do you have class with that teacher?
+Where is that teacher’s class?
+How long have you known that teacher?”

 FREE BOARDGAME —-> Click HERE!